 Rare Disease Ghana Initiative

-- Vision *: To be the leading organization for health professionals, patients, caregivers and researchers; serving as the voice and coordinating care for rare diseases in Ghana.
+- Vision *: To be the leading organization for health professionals, researchers, patients, caregivers and support organisations; serving as the voice and coordinating care for rare diseases in Ghana.

-- Mission *: To improve the wellbeing and quality of life of individuals affected by undiagnosed and rare diseases in Ghana.
+- Mission *: To improve the wellbeing and quality of life of individuals affected by undiagnosed, genetic and rare diseases in Ghana.

 - Target Group: National / Nationale